#2 Should I Avoid Carbonation?

-Drinking carbonation isn’t necessarily one of the top bariatric surgery myths, but it is a frequently asked question.
-Avoid soda and sparkling soft drinks.
-Regular sodas and fizzy drinks contain a lot of sugar and calories, which can cause you to quickly gain weight and cause the secretion syndrome if you undergo gastric bypass surgery.
+True: Avoid soda and sparkling soft drinks.
+Regular sodas and fizzy drinks contain a lot of sugar and calories, which can cause you to quickly gain weight and cause secretion syndrome if you undergo gastric bypass surgery.

 Diet sodas have zero calories, but ironically, they can still make you gain weight.
 Many studies show that diet sodas cause certain hormonal reactions that cause the body to store more fat.
-In addition, if you drink a soft drink, even sparkling water / carbonated water, while you eat, forces you to pass through your stomach faster.
+In addition, if you drink a soft drink, even sparkling water / carbonated water, while you eat, the drink pushes food through your stomach faster.
 This means that food does not stay in your pocket for so long and you lose the feeling of fullness and increase the chances of you eating more.

 See guidelines for drinking coffee and caffeine after gastric sleeve surgery

-Another reason is that the air takes up space in your pocket that we could fill with proteins, but we feel full, so we do not get a little more protein than we could have if we opted out of using a straw or chewing gum.
-Even if your straw is in your cup and you have a lot of liquid, when you pull this straw, before the liquid enters your mouth, you think there is nothing there, but that “nothing” is AIR.
+Another reason is that the air takes up space in your pocket which could be filled with proteins.
+Because the stomach is full of air, you get less protein than you could have if you opted out of using a straw or chewing gum.
+Even if your straw is in your cup and you have a lot of liquid, when you pull this straw before the liquid enters your mouth, you will still breath in too much air into your stomach.

 DO NOT USE A STRAW AFTER SURGERY.

 Avoid helping yourself for a few seconds when your stomach is at full capacity.
 Also, eat slowly to let in that feeling of “fullness”.
-By measuring your food, taking your time during a meal, and being attentive when it is full, you can avoid stretching your pouch.
+By measuring your food, taking your time during a meal, and being attentive when you are full, you can avoid stretching your pouch.

-Eat and drink slowly.
-Eating or drinking too quickly can cause dumping syndrome – when food and liquids enter the small intestine quickly and in larger amounts than usual, causing nausea, vomiting, dizziness, sweating, and possibly diarrhea.
+True: Eat and drink slowly.
+Eating or drinking too quickly can cause dumping syndrome.
+Food and liquids enter the small intestine quickly and in larger amounts than usual, causing nausea, vomiting, dizziness, sweating, and possibly diarrhea.

 To avoid dumping syndrome, choose foods and liquids that are low in fat and sugar, eat and drink slowly, and wait 30 to 45 minutes before or after each meal to drink fluids.
 Take at least 30 minutes to eat and 30 to 60 minutes to drink 1 cup (237 milliliters) of liquid.

-Bariatric surgery reduces the surface of the stomach, which causes several problems of medication and the absorption of vitamins/minerals.
+False: Bariatric surgery reduces the surface of the stomach, which causes several problems with medication and the absorption of vitamins/minerals.
 It is important to take into account the formulation of each medication.

 In general, medications are available in the form of liquids, tablets, and immediate-release capsules.
 They can also be products of extended-release, sustained-release, and time-release products.
 This is definitely one of the top bariatric surgery myths, and we need to uncover it.